sensedeep/dynamodb-onetable/README.md

 The `params.index` may be set to the desired index name.

 The `params.where` clause may be used to define a filter expression.
 This will define a FilterExpression and the ExpressionAttributeNames and ExpressionAttributeValues.
+See [Where Clause](#where) for more details.

 The `params.fields` may be set to a list of properties to return.
 This defines the ProjectionExpression.